Large crank Mobility Cart with new seat design 2013

 Places of Use

-- Zambia: The steel supplies and solid rubber tires for the PET are shipped there via container, and the wooden part (we call this the ‘bed’) is made locally and then distributed.
-Sometimes we ship the completed PET.
+- Zambia: The steel supplies and solid rubber tires for the cart are shipped there via container, and the wooden part (we call this the ‘bed’) is made locally and then distributed.
+Sometimes we ship the completed cart.
 At one time, they had 4,400 persons on a waiting list.